PauPau2024/ARGenie_Automation_IOS_Testing/README.md

-Great!
-Here's a clean and professional `README.md` template tailored for **Android Automation** using **Appium** and **pytest**, but I can adjust it based on your stack (e.g. if you use Java, Espresso, Robot Framework, etc.).
-You can copy and modify as needed:

----

-# 🤖 Android Automation Testing Framework
+# Android Automation Testing Framework

-## 📌 Overview
+## Overview

 This project provides an automated testing framework for Android applications using **Appium** and **Python (pytest)**.
 It allows developers and QA teams to write and run UI tests across real devices or emulators to ensure application quality.